 The teacher use strategies such as eye contact, or touch (in some cultures this is not common, though) to encourage students to talk (or in some cases discourage talking or a reprimanding look to discourage talking).

 As far as numbers are concerned, a class with even numbers may result in the teacher making eye contact with both sides equally (if there is an equal number of students on both sides).

 Moreover, attending behavior could also be influenced by how close certain students are sitting to the teacher.
-The closer they are, the more likely they are to be called on or attended to during the lesson.
+The closer they are, the more likely they are called on or attended to during the lesson.

-If used effectively, attending behavior can be used to encourage students to speak more and vice versa.
+If used effectively, attending behavior can use to encourage students to speak more and vice versa.
 It could serve as a great classroom management tool.

 However, class size, numbers, and perhaps even the sex of the students (and their placement in the classroom) could have an effect on how much the teacher interacts with each side of the classroom and each individual student.